levan92/deep_sort_realtime/README.md

 - To add project-specific logic into the `Track` class, you can make a subclass (of `Track`) and pass it in (`override_track_class` argument) when instantiating `DeepSort`.

+## Getting bounding box of original detection

+The original `Track.to_*` methods for retrieving bounding box values returns only the Kalman predicted values.
+However, in some applications, it is better to return the bb values of the original detections the track was associated to at the current round.

+Here we added an `orig` argument to all the `Track.to_*` methods.
+If `orig` is flagged as `True` and this track is associated to a detection this update round, then the bounding box values returned by the method will be that associated to the original detection.
+Otherwise, it will still return the Kalman predicted values.

+### Storing supplementary info of original detection

+Supplementary info can be pass into the track from the detection. `Detection` class now has an `others` argument to store this and pass it to the associate track during update.
+Can be retrieved through `Track.get_det_supplementary` method.

+## Polygon support

+Other than horizontal bounding boxes, detections can now be given as polygons.
+We do not track polygon points per se, but merely convert the polygon to its bounding rectangle for tracking.
+That said, if embedding is enabled, the embedder works on the crop around the bounding rectangle, with area not covered by the polygon masked away.

+When instantiating a `DeepSort` object (as in `deepsort_tracker.py`), `polygon` argument should be flagged to `True`.
+See `DeepSort.update_tracks` docstring for details on the polygon format.
+In polygon mode, the original polygon coordinates are passed to the associated track through the [supplementary info](#storing-supplementary-info-of-original-detection).

 ## Differences from original repo

 - Remove "academic style" offline processing style and implemented it to take in real-time detections and output accordingly.